 A planning application isn’t always needed but will cost upward of £175 if you need one.

-Building Regulations approval will cost from £700.
+Building Regulations approval can cost from £700 but varies.

 Survey fees for drains, water table, trees and general geology will vary but often cost several hundred each.

 Our prices also exclude the cost of kitchens, bathrooms and other high-end extras that you may require.

 The cost of basement extensions has gone up considerably since the start of the pandemic, the cost of some materials is 30-50% more than they were only two years ago and a shortage of skilled labour and plenty of demand has pushed prices higher.

 In 2022 we think a decent basement extension will cost from £4500 per square metre with professional fees on top.